humrochagf/humberto.io/content/blog/exploring-pygame-5-movement-and-collision.en.md

 title = "Exploring pygame 5 - Movement and Collision"

 +++
-Movement is a significant characteristic of a large part of the games.
+Movement is part of a large portion of games.
 When jumping between platforms, shooting against a horde of enemies, piloting a space ship and running through the streets, we are causing movement and interacting with the game environment, applying action and causing reactions.

 This chapter is to describe the basic concepts of moving objects across the screen and their interaction with other elements through collision detection.